Dahntay Jones: Personal life

 Jones is the son of Larry and Joanne Jones.
 His father played college basketball at St. Peter's College.
 His cousin, Al Harrington, is a retired professional basketball player.
-He was married to Valeisha Butterfield Jones, the daughter of North Carolina Congressman G. K. Butterfield.
+He was previously married to Valeisha Butterfield Jones, the daughter of North Carolina Congressman G. K. Butterfield.
 They share two children, Dahntay Jr. and Dillon.
-Jones also has three children from previous relationships.
+Jones also has three other children from previous relationships.
+In July 2025, a video surfaced of Mr. Jones in a hotel hallway appearing to insert fingers into his anus, sniff the contents, then proceed to rub them onto the hotel walls.